feldim2425/SongrequestBot/README.md

 ## Warning / Info for external hosting

-**DO NOT PUT THIS ON A PUBLIC ACCESSIBLE SERVER WITHOUT PUTTING ADDITIONAL SECURITY IN PLACE**
+**MAKE SURE YOU CONFIGURE THE SERVER CORRECTLY BEFORE YOU PUT THIS ON A PUBLIC SERVER**

-* This server has **NO SSL/TLS encryption** therefore all passwords and tokens are sent in clear text.
-* There is **NO authentication**, so everybody with the address can access the dashboard

-If you want to put this on a external server, I recommend making it only accessible trough a VPN or use a Apache / NginX - HTTP proxy that adds SSL/TLS encryption and at least basic http authentication
+Per default:
+* The SSL/TLS aka.
+HTTPS/WSS Support is **DISABLED**.
+We can't just put out default certificates, so you have to make and configure them yourself
+* The default password is ``admin``.
+Please make sure you **CHANGE THE PASSWORD**

+Even with the builtin security I won't guarantee for security.
+If you deploying this system on a public server you do so at **YOUR OWN RISK**.

 ## Limitations